You have 0 shipments in your cart

 Start With the Basics

-Couriers charge based on either actual weight or cubic weight (whichever is greater).
-Cubic weight accounts for the space your parcel takes up, not just how heavy it is.
+Couriers charge based on either dead weight or volumetric weight (whichever is greater).
+Volumetric weight accounts for the space your parcel takes up, not just how heavy it is.

 To calculate it: